kelly-gilbert/preppin-data-challenge/2024/preppin-data-2024-35/README.md

 What I learned/practiced this week:
 * Practiced: string parsing with regex
 * Practiced: reshaping (melt & unpivot)
-* Practiced: working with lists in Polars
+* Practiced: working with lists/structs in Polars

 ## Python (pandas)
 <i>click the image to view the code</i><br>